rolanddb/rolanddb.github.io/_posts/2016-08-04-dropwizard-buildinfo.markdown

 ```

 ## 2. Exposing the manifest
-The first thing to do is find out how we can read this manifest programatically.
+Now that the .jar file contains the metadata, the next step is to read this manifest programatically.
 It appears that this is not trivial - your jar will also contain its dependent jar files.
 Each embedded jar will also contain a Manifest, and there seems to be no easy way to find the Manifest that we are looking for.
 So you end up looping through all manifests to find the right manifest.
 After some time spend on Stackoverflow [1](http://stackoverflow.com/questions/1272648/reading-my-own-jars-manifest) [2](http://stackoverflow.com/questions/7807782/is-there-any-way-to-access-the-name-value-pairs-of-a-manifest-mf-from-the-enclos?rq=1)
 [3](http://stackoverflow.com/questions/37654184/programmatically-read-manifest-mf-from-jar-in-an-ear) I've settled on using [JCabi](http://manifests.jcabi.com) which is a small library that does exactly what I want.
 I suppose that under the hood it does roughly the same as the suggested solutions on Stackoverflow, but at least I didn't reinvent the wheel.

 Using JCabi is easy: